gauravmeee/My_md_Notes/6. Programming/Tutorial/Striver_Graph.md

 };

 ```
-*Note:* Code for both Directed and Undirected Graph is Same, Because whether it is directed or undirected, one can't go from node B to A, if it already gone through A to B because of visited array
+*Note:* Code for both Directed and Undirected Graph is Same, Because whether it is directed or undirected, one can't go from node B to A, if it already gone through A to B because of visited array.
 Function to Make adjacent node
 ```
 void addEdge(vector <int> adj[], int u, int v) {